aajr11/godot-docs/learning/workflow/assets/importing_scenes.rst

 Godot works with *scenes*.
 This means that the entire scene being worked on in your favorite 3D DCC will be transfered as close as possible.

-Godot supports the following 3D *scene file fomats*:
+Godot supports the following 3D *scene file formats*:

 * DAE (Collada), which is currently the most mature workflow.
 * GLTF 2.0.
 Both text and binary formats are supported.
 Godot has full support for it, but the format is new and gaining traction.